A 501(c)(3) nonprofit

 is the hardest one.

 There's no form to fill out before you can talk to a real person.
-Pick up the phone, and we'll walk through it together — honestly, confidentially, with no pressure.
+Pick up the phone, and we'll walk through whether the ranch is the right sober living fit — honestly, thoughtfully, with no pressure.

 How it works